Long Island Sound

 Long Island Sound is a marine sound and tidal estuary of the Atlantic Ocean.
-It lies predominantly between the U.S. state of Connecticut to the north and Long Island in New York to the south.
-From west to east, the sound stretches 110 mi from the East River in New York City, along the North Shore of Long Island, to Block Island Sound.
-A mix of freshwater from tributaries and saltwater from the ocean, Long Island Sound is 21 mi at its widest point and varies in depth from 65 to 230 ft.
+It lies predominantly between the U.S. state of Connecticut to the north and Long Island in New York state to the south.
+From west to east, the sound stretches 110 mi from the East River and the Throgs Neck Bridge in New York City, along the North Shore of Long Island, to Block Island Sound.
+The sound forms part of the Intracoastal Waterway.

+A mix of freshwater from tributaries, and saltwater from the Atlantic Ocean, Long Island Sound is 21 mi at its widest point and varies in depth from 65 to 230 ft.

-Shoreline
+Shoreline Cities

 Major Connecticut cities on the Sound include Stamford, Norwalk, Bridgeport, New Haven, and New London.
-Cities on the New York side of the Sound include Rye, Glen Cove, New Rochelle, Larchmont and portions of Queens and the Bronx in New York City.
+Cities on the New York side of the Sound include Rye, Glen Cove, New Rochelle, North Hempstead, Oyster Bay, Smithtown, Port Jefferson, Brookhaven and Riverhead, Larchmont, Mamaroneck and portions of Queens and the Bronx in New York City.

 Climate and geography

 The climate of Long Island Sound is warm temperate or Cfa in the Köppen climate classification.
 Summers are hot and humid often with convective showers and strong sunshine, while the cooler months feature cold temperatures and a mix of rain and occasional snow.